mjedmonds/mjedmonds.github.io/CS50/notes_md/unit4_Expressions-and-Conditionals.md

 }
 ```

-* The condiitonal expression is an if statement that can be assigned to a variable.
+- The conditional expression is an if statement that can be assigned to a variable.
 It is commonly called the _ternary operator_
-    * The syntax is the following:
+    - The syntax is the following:

 ```c
 (/* logical expression goes here */) ? (/* if non-zero (true) */) : (/* if 0 (false) */)
 ```

-* If the logical expression is true, the overall condition evaluates to the expression between the `?` and the `:`.
+- If the logical expression is true, the overall condition evaluates to the expression between the `?` and the `:`.
-* If the logical expression is false, the overall condition evaluates to the expression after the `:`
+- If the logical expression is false, the overall condition evaluates to the expression after the `:`
-* For example, if we want to set `c` to be the larger value of two variables `a` and `b`, we could write the following:
+- For example, if we want to set `c` to be the larger value of two variables `a` and `b`, we could write the following:

 ```c
 c = (a > b) ? a : b;